Codes and Ciphers: Using Secret Messages

 Yet another very complex kind of code involves a great deal of time on both ends.
 In this format, each party must own the identical set of books, same edition.
 Each book is assigned a letter or number as a master source code.
 Once the message is written, the creator selects a source book, and refers to certain pages, paragraphs and letters within the given book.

-For example, let us say that a given book has been given a source master code of "A-1."
-Then the first letter of the message is to be found on page 17, 4th paragraph, 25th letter into the paragraph.
-The resulting message for just a single letter would look like this:
+For example, let us say that a given book has been given a source master code of "A-1:" and with that, the recipient knows which book to use.
+He then sees: "17: 4: 25."
+That tells him the first letter of the message is to be found on page 17, 4th paragraph, 25th letter into the paragraph.

 For "simplicity" (the term being relative) the coder would stick to a single source book, and the "A-1" designator would not appear for subsequent letters.
 Anyone trying to break the code would need not only the master list of source books, but also be sure they owned the exact same edition, or placements could be off.